maybeLee/DLLens/README.md

 In RQ4, we claimed that DLLens has detected **71** bugs in TensorFlow and PyTorch, with **59** confirmed, including **13** already known bugs and **46** new ones (i.e., bugs confirmed by developers as previously unknown bugs).

-We list all confirmed bugs (including known bugs and new bugs) in `./tensorflow_confirmed_bugs.csv` and `./pytorch_confirmed_bugs.csv`
+We list all confirmed bugs (including known bugs and previously unknown (i.e., new) bugs) in `./tensorflow_confirmed_bugs.csv` and `./pytorch_confirmed_bugs.csv`

-- **Note that some entries (\ie, rows) of our provided CSV discuss multiple bugs, thus the total number of entries in our CSV file are smaller than the total number of bugs detected.** Please refer to each entry's 'Bug Count' column for the total number of bugs detected.
+- **Note that some entries (i.e., rows) of our provided CSV discuss multiple bugs, thus the total number of entries in our CSV file are smaller than the total number of bugs detected.** Please refer to each entry's '**Bug Count**' column for the total number of bugs detected.

 - For each bug detected by DLLens, we first check if it is fixed in the latest/nightly version of DL libraries and if it is reported by other users.
 If a bug is already fixed or already confirmed by developers in issues created by other users, we consider it as a known bug.
 Otherwise, we will create new issues to report bugs.